 One of the most interesting cars in my life was a 1961 Arnolt-Bristol.
 I’m the young guy at left in the below photo together with my friend Ron and we were co-owners of this unusual car.
 The chassis and engines—double overhead camshaft, straight six with three Solex carbs—were built by Bristol cars in England and shipped to Turin Italy, where Pininfarina fashioned the body before shipping it to Warsaw Indiana, home of Arnolt Enterprises, where the cars were painted, finished and delivered to customers.

-From the beginning, it was Arnolt’s idea to deliver a ready-to-race version; so the car was available in two models.
-The Bolide with competition windscreen and seat belts and the Custom, a street version with a standard windshield, bumpers, and a more finished interior.
+It was Arnolt’s idea to deliver a ready-to-race version; so the car was available in two models: The Bolide with competition windscreen and seat belts and the Custom, a street version with windshield, bumpers, and a more finished interior.

 My Arnolt-Bristol was originally a Bolide but with help from friends, including co-owner Ron, we went through a frame-on restoration converting it into a Custom by the addition of a real windshield, front and rear bumpers, carpeting and convertible top.
 We did, however, follow the Arnolt factory racing team paint scheme using the official American racing colors of white with a wide blue racing stripe.

 After restoration the car won awards at many shows, including winning something in every show that it ever entered.
 Later it was sold ultimately finding it’s way into the hands of an accomplished vintage racer who then later sold it to a collector in Liechtenstein who recently contacted me and where it is undergoing a three-year frame off restoration.